What are Kubernetes deployment tools?

 Smooth integration with CI and other DevOps tools

-Kubernetes deployment tools integrate with continuous integration (CI) systems and other DevOps tools.
+Kubernetes deployment tools integrate with Continuous Integration (CI) systems and other DevOps tools.
 This integration enables automated testing, building, and deployment of applications whenever code changes are committed.
 It reduces the time and effort required to move from code commit to production, while also improving the traceability of deployments.

 Deployment success monitoring

-Deployment tools offer built-in monitoring features that track the status of deployments, including metrics such as pod availability, application performance, and resource utilization.
+Deployment tools offer built-in monitoring features that track the status of deployments, including metrics such as pod availability, application performance, and resource use.
 These tools can provide real-time alerts and dashboards that allow teams to quickly identify and address issues that arise during or after deployment.

 Secret and configuration management